 Not Very Fashionably Late

 There is nothing like a last-minute decision to throw you into disarray.
-So it was, when at 15:45 we bought our tickets for the Royal Livingstone Express.
+So it was, when at 15:45 we bought our tickets to review the Royal Livingstone Express.
 The pick up from our hotel was at 16:00 and we were still in our travelling clothes, having arrived from Johannesburg very shortly before this.
 We slammed the phone down and ran at full speed back to our room.
 Clothes were thrown madly around the room as we tried to find something that made us feel reasonably smart.
 Deodorant was sprayed into each other’s faces and I was on my knees rummaging for jewellery in my backpack.

 Now, I know we were staying at the awfully fancy Victoria Falls Hotel, but we were in full backpacker mode when we arrived having woken up at a horribly early hour to fly up to Victoria Falls.
 We arrived at the transfer minibus five minutes later than everyone, apologising but still grinning wildly from the fun, the spontaneity of it all.